exhibitionist-digital/ultra/README.md

 Our goal is to both write _AND_ ship source code that works the same way on server/runtime and client.
 We view the browser as more than just a "target".
-Browser is life, and javascript is good.
+Browser is life, and JavaScript is good.

 **Can I use TypeScript and/or JSX?**